Revisiting the moduli space of 8 points on $\mathbb{P}^1$: Canonical bundles and relation to the minimal model program

 in $\Pic(\overline{\B^5/\Gamma_{\ord}}^{\BB})\otimes\Q$.
+Note that the factor $1/2$ comes from the ramification index along $\H_{\ord}$ arising from the action of the arithmetic subgroup $\Gamma_{\ord}$.
 Here $\L_{\ord}$ denotes the automorphic line bundle of weight 1.
 By (standard) abuse of notation, we use the same notation for this line bundle on both the Baily-Borel and toroidal compactifications.
 Thus,